agregory999/windstream-oss/FSS-BACKUP.md

 List FSS - for each
 - Create FSS Snapshot based on type of backup
 - Mount it read only to be safe
-- Rclone the contents of the share out to OSS
+- Rclone the contents of the share out to OSS with metadata (inlcudes ACL and owner/group info)
 - Delete FSS Snapshot (clean up)
-- *Optionally generate an ACL File that can be used to restore permissions as they were
 - Unmount the share (clean up)

 End Loop